 The Board of Education considers student and staff wellness to be essential to the ability to realize individual potential and to contribute to the larger community.
-Wellness is affected by many different factors which also influence the nature and extent of individual development: nutrition, physical exercise and activity, preventive health care, factual and accurate health information, health education and contextual decision-making in making healthy choices.
+Wellness is affected by many different factors, which also influence the nature and extent of individual development: nutrition, physical exercise and activity, preventive health care, factual and accurate health information, health education and contextual decision-making in making healthy choices.
 The most critical aspect of wellness is having factual information, an understanding of the choices available, the consequences of each option, and the impact on oneself and others.
+Currently, almost half of students in Rochester live in poverty; many students rely on school meals as their only time for healthy nutrition.